NationalSecurityAgency/kmyth/INSTALL.md

   * /usr/local/bin/kmyth-seal
   * /usr/local/bin/kmyth-unseal

-In addition to a normal (full) build/installation, a couple partial approaches are also supported to support those applications needing more granular access to kmyth functionality:
+In addition to a normal (full) build/installation, a few partial approaches are also supported to support those applications needing more granular access to kmyth functionality: